phonometrica/phonometrica/docs/scripting/tutorial/getting_started.rst

 Function
 ~~~~~~~~

 A ``Function`` is a special object which can be used to create reusable blocks of code.
-Function are created using the
+Functions are created using the
 keyword ``function``.
 Here is an example of a function which calculates the area of a rectangle.
 It expects two arguments (``x`` and ``y``), which correspond to the rectangle's height and width.